MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

 The current expression can be accessed with `it`.
-Query parameters can be provided as the 3rd component of the macro expression.
+Query parameters can be provided as keyword arguments.

     @query chicago begin
                stats($salary.filter(it>threshold))